Betelgeuse-Blasters/GrocRE/README.md

   <summary><b>Development</b></summary>

-In a one-week sprint, our team delivered an MVP for our client, Hugh Jappetite.
-This intense period of collaboration, learning, and problem-solving resulted in a product that we're proud to showcase.
+Our team worked in a one-week sprint to deliver a minimum viable product (MVP) for our client.
+We focused on agile methodology, daily standups, and continuous feedback loops for smooth collaboration.

 ### Technical Challenges and Research
-Our main challenge was integrating various technologies in our stack to deliver a coherent, user-friendly application.
-One particular challenge was making efficient OpenAI API calls to retrieve recipe and nutritional data, and rendering this information effectively on the front-end.
-Tieing together the backend and relating the data in a logical fashion took a lot of planning to allow everyone to work on their individual components.
+Our main challenge was integrating various technologies in our stack to create a coherent, user-friendly application.
+One particular challenge was making efficient OpenAI API calls to retrieve recipes and nutritional data.
+Rendering this information effectively on the front-end required careful planning.
+Tying together the backend and organizing the data in a logical manner was crucial for seamless collaboration across different components of the project.

 ### Unexpected Challenges
-Authentication was a recurring challenge through development.
-Handling session and user logins were originally going to be handled by Auth0.
-It took too much time to try and learn how to properly interface and save Auth0 user information to our backend so the team pivoted to using a home-baked user authentication process.
-Another challenge was understanding each other's coding conventions when trying to build upon each other's work.
+Authentication posed a recurring challenge throughout development.
+Initially, we planned to use Auth0 for handling session and user logins.
+However, the steep learning curve and time constraints forced us to pivot to a custom authentication process.
+Another challenge was aligning coding conventions among team members, especially when building upon each other's work.

 <!-- # Video Demo / Screenshot Walkthrough
 [Link to the demo or screenshot walkthrough] -->

 ### How Does the App Work?
-When a user interacts with GrocRe, data is processed through our Node.js/Express server and stored in a PostgreSQL database through our ORM of choice, Prisma.
+When a user interacts with GrocRe, data is processed through our Node.js/Express server and stored in a PostgreSQL database using our ORM of choice, Prisma.
 This information is then relayed back to the user interface.

 <!-- [Include Diagram if possible] -->

 ### Research Required

-We had to conduct research in how to interact with OpenAI, optimizing tokens, and prompting.
+We conducted research on interacting with OpenAI, optimizing tokens, and prompting.
 We also learned a great deal about Agile project management, which played a crucial role in our workflow.

 ### Workflow and Key Lessons

-We followed an Agile workflow, maintaining a Trello board for ticketing, conducting daily standups, and periodically reviewing our code.
-The process taught us the importance of regular communication, efficient task delegation, and timely feedback.
-In a below section is our git workflow.
+We followed an Agile workflow, maintained a Trello board for ticketing, conducted daily standups, and periodically reviewed our code.
+This process taught us the importance of regular communication, efficient task delegation, and timely feedback.
+Details on our Git workflow are provided in a section below.

 <!-- [Link to your Trello board] -->
 </details>